StructuralNeurobiologyLab/SyConn/docs/index.md

    :maxdepth: 1

    instructions
-   syconn
+   syconnapi
 ```
 :ref:`Instructions <Instuctions>` explains the usage of SyConn (e.g. installation, application, etc.) as well as further contents (e.g. basic functionality, data structures, etc.).
-In :ref:`SyConn API <syconnAPI>` the used code functions are explained.
+In :ref:`SyConn API <syconnapi>` the used code functions are explained.